 I thought it would be insightful for the students to visit the Wall EPA substation in Lawrence to see the other side of the picture when companies do not participate in Pollution Prevention and a strikeforce may be needed when EPA laws are violated.
 Ken Hume is the Station Manager .He arranged a wonderful tour of the facility in which we learned about the organic, inorganic and water analysis instrumentation and analysis.
 There, samples of soil, wastewater and air may be tested to answer one question - Are the levels of pollution above the acceptable level?

-Barbara Eddy, Senior Inorganic Chemist of the EPA instrumentation and Analysis Division visited a group of students at Dracut High, where she talked about her research in heavy metals, focusing upon Mercury deposition in the Merrimack Valley and the process involved in sampling and identifying the point source pollution.
+Barbara Eddy, Senior Inorganic Chemist of the EPA instrumentation and Analysis Division visited a group of student at Dracut High, where she talked about her research in heavy metals, focusing upon Mercury deposition in the Merrimack Valley and the process involved in sampling and identifying the point source pollution.
 She also provided insight in to the relationship between contaminates and aquatic life and quality of drinking water.

 Career exploration was also an important part of these experiences, whether it is in the Lab, Business Office, Law or Photography, for example.

 In addition to Toxics Use Reduction in the school system, the students are also conducting a Business Toxic survey of 25 Dracut businesses to survey their current cleaning practices At this point in time, short term and long term benefits of toxic use reduction techniques would be discussed.
 This would be a good opportunity for any company to establish a working liaison with TURI.
 The short-term benefit would be for companies to start reducing their toxic wastestream.

 Dracut High School Students and Faculty Advisor, shown here with State Representative Colleen Garry and TURI Staff, receive recognition for their Toxics Use Reduction Project at the State House, June 1999.

 This page updated Wednesday November 02 2011